agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The time complexity of inserting and deleting N elements into our tree is O(NlgN).
   - We may also see some extra time cost from breaking off extra space from a block that is too large and reinserting it into the tree.
 However, this is hard to predictably measure and does not seem to have an effect on the Big-O time complexity.
 - We see an improvement exceeding 50% in runtime speed when we manage duplicates with a doubly linked list to trim the tree.
-- The topdown approach to managing a Red-Black tree is not the fastest in terms of inserting and deleting from the tree.
+- The top-down approach to managing a Red-Black tree is not the fastest in terms of inserting and deleting from the tree.
+- These allocators clearly outperform the standard segregated fits's O($N^2$) time complexity.

 Recall from the allocator summaries that we are required to manage duplicates in a Red-Black tree if we decide to abandon the parent field of the traditional node.
-The two approaches that trade the parent field for the pointer to a linked list of duplicates perform admirably: `rbtree_topdown` and `rbtree_stack`.
-The topdown approach is still an improvement over a traditional Red-Black tree, but surprisingly, the stack implementation that relies on the logical structure of the CLRS Red-Black tree is the winner in this competition.
+The two approaches that trade the parent field for the pointer to a linked list of duplicates perform admirably: `rbtree_top-down` and `rbtree_stack`.
+The top-down approach is still an improvement over a traditional Red-Black tree, but surprisingly, the stack implementation that relies on the logical structure of the CLRS Red-Black tree is the winner in this competition.
 While I thought the `rbtree_linked` approach that uses a field for the `*parent`, `links[LEFT]`, `links[RIGHT]`, and `*list_start` would be the worst in terms of space efficiency, I thought we would gain some speed overall.
 We still need to measure coalescing performance, but this makes the `rbtree_linked` implmentation seem the most pointless at this point if the same speed can be acheived with more space efficiency.

 Finally, the performance gap scales as a percentage, meaning we will remain over 50% faster when we manage duplicates to trim the tree even when we are dealing with millions of elements and our times have increased greatly.
 Managing duplicates in a linked list with only the use of one pointer is a worthwile optimization.
 Revisit any summary of the last three allocators if you want more details on how this optimization works.